masters3d/swift-evolution/proposals/00-Replace ?: Ternary Operator with if-then-else expression.md

 * Eliminate the use of ”?”s that are not related to Swift Optionals
 * Eliminate the use of the colon as an assignment operator
-* Hard to read in code with lost of optionals
+* Hard to read in code with lots of optionals
 * Confusing to beginners ?:
 * Bizarre C magic